pjsnps/blackduck-upgrade-plan/SynopsysBlackDuckPublicUpgradePlan_DRAFT_20210928PJ.md

 #### Pgtune

-pgtune takes the wimpy default postgresql.conf and expands the database server to be as powerful as the hardware it\'s being deployed on.
+pgtune takes the wimpy default postgresql.conf and expands the database server to be as powerful as the hardware it's being deployed on.
 It is available from <https://github.com/gregs1104/pgtune/>.

 Example: